cfunkhouser/preppi/README.md

 # PrepPi

-PrepPi is a simple binary designed to run very early in the boot process of a Raspberry Pi (and specifically, the Raspbian OS) which copies files from one location to another.
+PrepPi is a simple binary designed to run early in the boot process of a Raspberry Pi (and specifically, the Raspbian OS) which copies files from one location to another.

 The intended use is to copy files from a directory under `/boot` - which in